T. J. Rivera: New York Mets

 Former Mets catcher Mackey Sasser, Rivera's head coach at Wallace Community, recommended him to a scout for the New York Mets, who then signed him as a free agent.

-Rivera had a .301 batting average in 2011, splitting the season between the Kingsport Mets of the Rookie-level Appalachian League and the Brooklyn Cyclones of the Class A-Short Season New York–Penn League.
-In 2014, Rivera hit .349 with five home runs and 75 runs batted in (RBIs) for the St. Lucie Mets of the Class A-Advanced Florida State League and the Binghamton Mets of the Class AA Eastern League.
-He returned to Binghamton to start the 2015 season, and was promoted to the Las Vegas 51s of the Class AAA Pacific Coast League (PCL) on May 16.
+Rivera had a .301 batting average in 2011, splitting the season between the Kingsport Mets of the Rookie-level Appalachian League and the Brooklyn Cyclones of the Low–A New York–Penn League.
+In 2014, Rivera hit .349 with five home runs and 75 runs batted in (RBI) for the St. Lucie Mets of the High–A Florida State League and the Binghamton Mets of the Double–A Eastern League.
+He returned to Binghamton to start the 2015 season, and was promoted to the Las Vegas 51s of the Triple–A Pacific Coast League (PCL) on May 16.
 Despite hitting .306 with 17 doubles in 54 games, the Mets demoted Rivera to Binghamton on August 1.
 The Mets chose not to add Rivera to their 40-man roster after the 2015 season, exposing him to the Rule 5 draft; he went unselected.

 The Mets invited Rivera to spring training in 2016.
 He began the 2016 season with Las Vegas.
 He was named the PCL's Player of the Month for May, when he batted .373 with five home runs.
 He ended the season as the PCL batting champion.

-After batting .349 with 11 home runs and 90 RBIs for Las Vegas, and being named the PCL's Player of the Week for August 1 through 7, the Mets promoted him to the Major Leagues on August 10.
+After batting .349 with 11 home runs and 90 RBI for Las Vegas, and being named the PCL's Player of the Week for August 1 through 7, the Mets promoted Rivers to the Major Leagues for the first time on August 10.
 He made his debut that night, starting at third base, and collected his first Major League hit in his debut.
-He had a 2-run double against the San Diego Padres for the first two runs batted in of his Major League career.
-He hit his first major league home run on September 13, a go-ahead solo shot in the tenth inning off of Mark Melancon of the Washington Nationals.
+He had a two–run double against the San Diego Padres for the first two runs batted in of his Major League career.
+Rivera hit his first major league home run on September 13, a go-ahead solo shot in the tenth inning off of Mark Melancon of the Washington Nationals.
 Rivera batted .333 in 33 games for the Mets.
 He became the Mets' everyday second baseman toward the end of the season, after injuries suffered by Neil Walker and Wilmer Flores, and started the National League Wild Card game.

 In 2017, Rivera was named to his first ever Major League Opening Day roster.
-He was sent down to AAA on June 11 to make room for Yoenis Céspedes, but recalled on June 13 after Asdrúbal Cabrera went on the disabled list.
+He was sent down to Triple–A on June 11 to make room for Yoenis Céspedes, but recalled on June 13 after Asdrúbal Cabrera went on the disabled list.
 The Mets placed Rivera on the 10-day disabled list on July 28, after a partial tear in his right ulnar collateral ligament.
 He underwent Tommy John surgery towards the end of the 2017 campaign.
 He hoped to return to the Mets around midseason, but an elbow sprain suffered while playing rehabilitation games in the minor leagues ended his season.
 He recorded 22 plate appearances in the minor leagues during the 2018 season.